ahars/spark-prez/README.md

 ### Trees processing in RDD & DataFrames

-- input : trees of Paris (.csv; open data)
+- input : trees of Paris (open data file)
-- process : count * group by espece
+- process : "count * group by espece"
 - output : console

 ### Tweets processing with Spark Streaming

-- input : Tweets with hashtag "Android" with Twitter4J
+- input : Tweets with hashtag "Android" (with Twitter4J)
 - process : Language detection on the tweet
 - output : indexing in ElasticSearch and visualization on Kibana